cmstewart/llm_health_advisors/Piloting/Round 5/power_analysis.md

 ## Recommendation

-Scaling is justified, but the target is **~6,600 OPs, not 12,464**.
+We should scale up the sample, but only to **~6,600 OPs, not 12,464**.
 That is what brings the binding contrast (`grok_dg`) to 80% power under conservative correction.
 Beyond that, every additional OP buys precision on effects that are already resolved.